taruncal/Data-Science-Project/DATASCIENCEPROJECT1.md

-💡CONCLUSION AND FUTURE SCOPE
+CONCLUSION AND FUTURE SCOPE
-SUMMARY: Successfully Cleaned 250,000+ Records, Resolved formatting errors, and extracted vital demographic and acquisition metrics.
+SUMMARY: Successfully Cleaned 250,000+ Records, Resolved formatting errors, and extracted vital demographic and acquisition metrics but no essential insights was extracted as it was all part of the synthetic data